jingyufanclub/bloggo/_posts/2017-05-10-sounds-like-enjoy.md

   url('../images/tangerine.png');
 }
 ```
+You can see the result [here](http://jingyufanclub.co/la-croy/).
 I played around with the dimensions to get the effect I wanted.
 I can imagine adjusting the transparency of the images to mix new colors where the tiles overlap.
 And even though the full pattern looks complex, I can keep the file size fairly small.
 After compressing the images with [TinyPNG](https://tinypng.com/), the file sizes ranged from 5kb to 20kb each.
 LaCroix, please send me soda!